This post was updated on March 30th, 2023

 Stress and obesity are trapped in a vicious cycle.
 Obesity causes stress and stress causes obesity [42].

 Stress causes abdominal fat accumulation by increasing cortisol secretion [43, 44].
-It also alters our behavior making weight loss more difficult [45].
+It also alters our behavior making weight gain easier and weight loss harder [45].

-Many women want to know is coffee bad for PCOS.
+Many women want to know if coffee is bad for PCOS.
 Your sensitivity to stress plays a large role in answering this question.
-From what I’ve seen in the laboratory of real life, among other things, quitting caffeine helps get rid of stomach fat.
+From what I’ve seen in the laboratory of real life, among other things, quitting caffeine helps get rid of PCOS stomach fat.

 7. Get Your Thyroid Sorted

-Because PCOS and thyroid dysfunction shares so many similarities, a PCOS diet also helps with an underactive thyroid.
+Because PCOS and thyroid dysfunction share so many similarities, a PCOS diet also helps with an underactive thyroid.
 But sometimes diet alone isn’t enough.

 Depending on your circumstances, you may need medical assistance.
-This can further enhance your efforts to get rid of excess stomach fat.
+This can further enhance your efforts to get rid of excess PCOS lower belly fat.
 To understand your unique requirements, it’s important to get a full thyroid panel.
 You don’t want to rely on the standard tests for TSH and T4.
 These thyroid biomarkers can be normal in women with PCOS despite an underlying thyroid disorder.
-A proper diagnosis can only be made with a thyroid panel that includes TBG, T3, and reverse T3 biomarkers.
+A proper diagnosis can only be made with a thyroid panel that includes TBG, T3, reverse T3, and thyroid antibodies (TPOAb and TGAb).

 Speak with your doctor about getting these tests.